vvzhukov/Multi_prompt_mongo/README.md

 # MongoDB LLM Worker

-This script processes multiple  LLM requests from MongoDB in parallel and writes the responses back to MongoDB.
+This script `model_worker.py` processes multiple  LLM requests from MongoDB in parallel and writes the responses back to MongoDB.
 It is designed to run multiple workers in parallel with an "at least once" safety guarantee.

+## List of files
+1. `model_worker.py` - main application file
+2. `db_pymongo_json_gen.py` - supplementary file for JSON data generation
+3. `db_pymongo_init.py` - supplementary file for data migration from JSON to MongoDB
+4. `db_init_content.json` - supplementary JSON file with pre generated data
+5. `phi3.template` - prompt template file

 ## Highlights / Acceptance Criteria